-Throughout your career, I'm sure you've seen many power hungry people attempting to use their title only to fall flat on their face?
-Conversely, there are just as many "unsung heroes" who operate in the background galvanizing teams and motivating people who don't even report into them.
-By your own work experience you understand that authentic leadership is so much more than a title; it's about who you are at your core.
+Throughout your career, I'm sure you've seen many power-hungry people attempting to use their title only to fall flat on their face.
+Conversely, there are just as many unsung heroes who operate in the background galvanizing teams and motivating people who don't even report to them.
+From your own work experience. you understand that authentic leadership is so much more than a title; it's about who you are at your core.

 And that doesn't mean you are either a natural born leader or not.
-It turns out that leadership has 7 different dimensions: (1) Physical Intelligence, (2) Emotional Intelligence, (3) Heart Intelligence, (4) Communication Intelligence, (5) Pragmatic Intelligence, (6) Neuroscience Intelligence, and (7) Consciousness Intelligence.
+It turns out that leadership has seven dimensions: 1) Physical Intelligence, 2) Emotional Intelligence, 3) Heart Intelligence, 4) Communication Intelligence, 5) Pragmatic Intelligence, 6) Neuroscience Intelligence, and 7) Consciousness Intelligence.
 All of which are covered in Nicole Heimann's book How to Develop the Authentic Leader In You, published earlier this year.